Fixed Wing FAQ¶

 The downside of using SKIP_GYRO_CAL is that your gyros may have drifted since you last calibrated them, perhaps due to temperature changes.
 If you have ARMING_REQUIRE enabled then the arming checks will catch that problem if it is very large, but in general we recommend not using SKIP_GYRO_CAL unless you have a good reason to use it.
 This is especially the case if you have the EKF enabled, as it is particularly sensitive to gyro error.

 How do I setup reverse throttle on a IC plane?¶

 Some planes (mostly nitro or petrol planes) have a reversed throttle servo, so lower PWM values on the throttle channel gives more throttle not less.
-To setup Plane to handle this you need to change 3 settings:
+To set up Plane 3.7 or earlier to handle this you need to change 3 settings:

 - set RC3_REV to -1

 - change THR_FS_VALUE to a high value instead of a low value (eg. 2100 instead of 900).
 It needs to be a higher PWM value than you will use in normal flight